n0raitor/Ubuntu-Install-Repo/README.md

 ## Prepare

-1. Install Mint using the official installer and documentation
+1. Install Ubuntu using the official installer and documentation

 2. Go threw the welcome menu and setup all your preferences.